esp8266/Arduino/libraries/esp8266/examples/LowPowerDemo/README.md

 ### Test 1 - Unconfigured modem

 This is typical for programs that don't use WiFi, and is a high current drain of at least 67 mA continuous.
-Even if you don't plan to use WiFi, it's wise to use the SDK 2 functions below in **Lower Power without the WiFi library** to reduce the power.

 ### Test 2 - Automatic Modem Sleep

 This is the default power saving mode when you have an active WiFi connection.
 You don't need to add anything to your code to get it.
-However, it's not as wonderful as it may seem, as the only time the modem sleeps is when you spend a long time in delay(), with delay times over 50mS.
+The only time the modem sleeps is when you spend a long time in delay(), with delay times over 50mS.
 The LED blinks more slowly during this test as I'm doing delay(350) to get the modem to sleep.
-While in delay() your sketch isn't doing anything interesting.
+While in delay() your sketch isn't doing anything worthwhile.
 Average current during long delay()s is 15 mA minimum.
 Without the delay() the average current is 67 mA with short spikes above 250 mA as transmissions occur.
 When the WiFi has traffic (even a couple of pings), the modem can turn on for over 2 seconds continuous at 67 mA, and it may stay on for a second after the traffic.
 In a high traffic environment you won't get any power savings with either of the 2 Automatic modes.
 Automatic Modem Sleep turns on 7-8 seconds after an active connection is established.

 ### Test 3 - Forced Modem Sleep